anushabc/AI-100-Design-Implement-Azure-AISol/Lab7-Integrate_LUIS/02-LUIS_Integrate_Bot.md

    * Microsoft.Bot.Builder.Dialogs
    * Microsoft.Azure.Search (version, 10.1.0 or later)

-2. Press **F5** to run the app.
+1. Press **F5** to run the app.

-3. Switch to your Bot Emulator.
+1. Launch the Bot Framework Emulator (note we are using the v4 Emulator).
+Select **Start**, then search for **Bot Emulator**.

+1. On the welcome page, select **Create a new bot configuration**

+1. For the name, type **PictureBot**

+1. Enter the url that is displayed on your bot web page

+1. Enter the AppId and the App Secret your entered into the appsettings.json

+     >**Note** If you do not enter id and secret values into the bot settings you would also not need to enter the values in the bot emulator

+1. Select **Save and connect**, then save your .bot file locally

+1. You should now be able to converse with the bot.
 Try sending the bots different ways of searching pictures.
 What happens when you say "send me pictures of water" or "show me dog pics"?
 Try some other ways of asking for, sharing and ordering pictures.
-You have perform this in Module 2

 If you have extra time, see if there are things LUIS isn't picking up on that you expected it to.
 Maybe now is a good time to go to luis.ai, [review your endpoint utterances](https://docs.microsoft.com/en-us/azure/cognitive-services/LUIS/label-suggested-utterances), and retrain/republish your model.